 When this happens, it is possible for a small, but bounded, amount of recently committed data to be lost.

-HEROKU_POSTGRES_*_URL config vars may change on a failover event (the names do not change).
+HEROKU_POSTGRES_*_URL config vars may change when a failover event happens (the names do not change).
 If you are connecting to this database from outside of Heroku, make sure you are setting your credentials correctly.

 The standby node is hidden from your application.
 If you need followers for horizontal read scaling or reporting, create a new Standard Tier follower database of your primary.